- Last Updated: 12 December 2020 12 December 2020

 This is as per the AMCA rule book.

-In order to reduce the administrative burden of sorting those that have a current membership and those that do not, it is to first apply for Club membership and having received your receipt to then apply for your licence.
+In order to reduce the administrative burden on the AMCA of sorting those that have a current membership and those that do not, you will need to first apply for Club membership.
+Once you have received your membership receipt, you should then apply for your AMCA licence.